juanitogan/p8-programming-fonts/README.md

 ### Encoding

 It came up elsewhere what the p8 encoding might be.
 It is clearly a custom form of Extended ASCII... or, as I think of it, `P8SCII` (first! :grin:).
 But that's just my opinion.
 Ask the author what he calls it, if anything.
 Regardless, it's an 8-bit character set right now and -- judging by where the current extended characters sit (on top of Windows 125x, ISO 8859-x, and Unicode control characters) -- forever.
+For more tables of this, [see my P8SCII wiki](https://github.com/juanitogan/p8-programming-fonts/wiki/P8SCII).

 ![P8SCII Character Set and P8SCII mapped to Windows 1252](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/p8-charmap.png)
 <br>_P8SCII mapped to Windows 1252 (also the same mapping as ISO 8859-1, etc)._